masrimohammad/testify/README.md

 You can always call the below command to get a descriptive usage hints.
 `testify --help`

+### Examples
+Under `examples` directory we managed to add an integration test interacting with a dynamoDb table, in order to run it first please make sure that you have docker installed (up and running on your machine)

+Once everything is set, navigate to dynamoDb directory under examples and trigger `docker-composer up --build`

 ### Support
 Supported cloudformation templates: